 The Christmas tree outside the Congress Theatre always looks a little different to others around the town, that it because it is a special tree, a “Tree of Light” covered in a host of white lights and dressed with white ribbons in memory of loved ones.

-December 2017 was the 18th year that a tree has been erected by Rotary in Eastbourne and it brought comfort to families and individuals throughout the area as well as raising money for local charities.
+December 2019 will be the 20th year that a tree has been erected by Rotary in Eastbourne and it brought comfort to families and individuals throughout the area as well as raising money for local charities.
 The tree is not just about raising money but giving service to the people of Eastbourne, a beautiful tree and a special place to come and remember someone special.

 Five charities received a cash boost last year.
 The Salvation Army’s Rebourne Corner Day Centre, St Wilfrid’s Hospice, Eastbourne Street Pastors, Memory Lane Eastbourne and East Sussex Cruse all benefitted from the £8,500 raised.
 Rotarians from the four Rotary Clubs in Eastbourne were on hand at Brewers on Friday to hand over cheques to each charity.
 Rotarian Melanie Adams said, “I would like to say a special thank you to our sponsors and supporters whose generosity has enabled the Rotary Clubs to make these donations to such worthwhile charities working in our local community”.